confusius.glm¶

 (uniformity_tolerance¶float, default:1e-2) –Maximum allowed per-interval relative deviation from the median consecutive interval in

-volume_times(see [get_representative_step][confusius._utils.get_representative_step]).
+volume_times(see [get_representative_step][confusius._utils.coordinates.get_representative_step]).
 Raise aValueErrorif any interval exceeds this threshold.
 Increase this value to tolerate slight timestamp jitter (e.g. from acquisition clocks).

 Returns: